0xDBFB7/covidinator/documents/notes/Paper.md

 # Paper

+Safe nonthermal microwave viral inactivation with a \$1 X-band phased array

 "We provide a trivial extension of et al's landmark paper to "

 "Note: this is a dynamic project.
 The latest version of this paper is available at github.com/covidinator."